CompilersConstructionInnopolis/README/README.md

 ) ; compile error since the return type must be the same for both branches
 ```

 Lists.
-List is homogeneous.
+The list is homogeneous.
-If the first element is a function name then such list is considered as a function call, the rest list's elements are function arguments.
+If the first element is a function name then such a list is considered as a function call, the rest list's elements are function arguments.

 ```
 (plus 1 2) ; this is a function call

 (1 2 3) ; this is a list of integers

 ; (1 5.23 true) compile error.
-List must be homogeneous
+The list must be homogeneous

 () ; empty list